-Officer safety and wellness has always been the IACP’s top priority.
-It is the position of the organization that that no injury to or death of a law enforcement professional is acceptable.
-The Center for Officer Safety and Wellness was created with the vision of establishing a cultural shift within all law enforcement agencies by emphasizing the values of safety, health, and wellness as they impact officer performance.
-The Center fosters the development of these values through educational materials, strategies, policies, training, and tools and resources.
+Officer safety and wellness has always been a priority for the IACP.
+The Center for Officer Safety and Wellness was created in 2012 to centralize these efforts by promoting existing resources and encouraging a cultural shift within law enforcement agencies by emphasizing the values of safety, health, and wellness as they impact officer performance.

 How Can You Contribute?

-To support the mission of the Center for Officer Safety and Wellness, IACP calls upon its members to provide recommendations, best practices, and first-hand experiences to share with the law enforcement community.
+To support the mission of the Center, IACP calls upon its members to provide recommendations, best practices, and first-hand experiences to share with the law enforcement community.
 IACP will continuously solicit the best information, tools, and resources to bring to members’ attention.

-Please contact the Center at email@example.com if you have officer safety and wellness best practices to share or wish to suggest a specific safety and wellness topic that you would like to see addressed.
+Please contact the Center at email@example.com if you have officer safety and wellness best practices to share, wish to suggest that a specific safety and wellness topic be